-We have audited the financial statements of North Yorkshire Police, Fire and Crime Commissioner Fire and Rescue Authority ("the Authority") for the period ended 6 May 2024, which comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement, the Firefighters Pension Fund account and notes to the financial statements, including material accounting policy information.
+We have audited the financial statements of North Yorkshire Police, Fire and Crime Commissioner Fire and Rescue Authority ("the Authority") for the period ended 6 May 2024, which comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement, the Firefighters Pension Fund account, the Firefighters Pension Fund Net Assets Statement and notes to the financial statements, including material accounting policy information.
 The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2023/24.